 GERD is one of the most prevalent diseases of any kind and is the most prevalent GI disease, affecting approximately 20% of the U.S. population and approximately 15% of the European population.
 We estimate there are approximately 65 million individuals with GERD in the United States and 50 million individuals with GERD in the EU5.
-GERD is a disease that develops when the reflux of acidic stomach contents into the esophagus causes troublesome symptoms and/or complications, and the term covers a spectrum of diseases, the main categories of which are erosive esophagitis and non-erosive reflux disease.
+GERD is a disease that develops when the reflux of acidic stomach contents into the esophagus causes troublesome symptoms and/or complications.
+The term covers a spectrum of diseases, the main categories of which are erosive GERD, or EE, and non-erosive reflux disease, or non-erosive GERD.
 These diseases are detailed below:

-- Erosive esophagitis: Approximately 30% of GERD patients have erosive esophagitis, which is classified by erosions in the gastric mucosa caused by acidic reflux of stomach contents into the esophagus.
-Erosive esophagitis is commonly graded by the Los Angeles classification system, which characterizes the extent of erosions in the esophagus and is graded on a scale of increasing severity from A to D, with D being the most severe.
-Approximately 20% to 30% of erosive esophagitis patients have the moderate to severe Los Angeles Class C or D disease.
-Erosive esophagitis can have serious consequences.
-If left untreated, esophagitis may develop into peptic stricture, Barrett's esophagus or esophageal cancer. - Non-erosive reflux disease (NERD): Approximately 70% of GERD patients have NERD, which is classified by an endoscopically normal esophagus, but abnormal gastric acid exposure in the esophagus and persistent symptoms.
+- Erosive GERD: Approximately 30% of GERD patients have erosive GERD, which is classified by erosions in the gastric mucosa caused by acidic reflux of stomach contents into the esophagus.
+Erosive GERD is commonly graded by the Los Angeles (LA) classification system, which characterizes the extent of erosions in the esophagus and is graded on a scale of increasing severity from A to D, with D being the most severe.
+Approximately 20% to 30% of erosive GERD patients have moderate-to-severe disease with LA grade C or D erosions.
+Erosive GERD can have serious consequences.
+If left untreated, esophagitis may develop into peptic stricture, Barrett's esophagus or esophageal cancer. - Symptomatic non-erosive gastroesophageal reflux disease (non-erosive GERD): Approximately 70% of GERD patients have non-erosive GERD, which is classified by an endoscopically normal esophagus, but abnormal gastric acid exposure in the esophagus and persistent symptoms.

 GERD patients typically present with heartburn and reflux symptoms.
-Based on these symptoms, patients are typically treated first-line with PPIs prior to a diagnostic endoscopy for specific disease classification of erosive esophagitis or NERD.
+Based on these symptoms, patients are typically treated first-line with PPIs prior to a diagnostic endoscopy for specific disease classification of erosive GERD or non-erosive GERD.
 Clinical guidelines suggest that endoscopy be performed in patients who continue to have symptoms despite a four- to-eight-week course of daily PPIs or have alarm symptoms, including GI bleeding, anemia, weight loss, chest pain, or difficult or painful swallowing.
 Our market research suggests that most patients are treated empirically based on symptoms rather than based on endoscopic characterization of disease.